TaitoUnited/taito-cli/README.md

       another-plugin/
     ```

 2. Add some executable commands to one of the plugins (shell scripts for example) and documentation in help.txt, trouble.txt and README.md.
-With the :pre and :post prefixes you can define that your command should be run in pre or post phase instead of the normal execute phase (more on that later).
+With the #pre and #post prefixes you can define that your command should be run in pre or post phase instead of the normal execute phase (more on that later).

     ```
     my-plugin/